Covid 19 Delta outbreak: PM Jacinda Ardern to visit Auckland as restrictions ease following major protest - NZ Herald

 Parliament was a place people could freely protest, and there had been large protests in the past, she said,

-"That does not mean what we saw here today was in any way representative of the vast majority of New Zealanders," she said.
+"That does not mean what we saw here today was in any way representative of the vast majority of New Zealanders."

 Indeed 89 per cent of the eligible population has now received one dose of the vaccine, and 79 per cent are now fully vaccinated.